-Choosing a website company can be one of the most daunting tasks a dentist will face.
-It can be overwhelming to try to choose a company that will not only capture the look and feel you want for your brand but who will also deliver a site that performs as well as it looks.
+Choosing a dental website company can be one of the most daunting tasks a dentist will face.
+It can be overwhelming to try to choose a company that will not only capture the look and feel you want for your brand but who will also deliver a dental website that performs as well as it looks.

 Choosing a website company – simplified